This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

 In the book, Arnold gives the example of one of his role models, Muhammad Ali.
 Ali wasn’t afraid of looking bad.
 Even with how much he had achieved, he still had room for humility.

-“Muhammad Ali and I did a lot of talk shows together.
-I always admired him because he was a champion, had a great personality, and was generous and always thoughtful toward others.
+“Muhammad Ali and I did (many) talk shows together.
+I always admired him because he was a champion, had a great personality, … was generous and always thoughtful toward others.
 If all athletes could be like him, the world would be better off.” – Arnold Schwarzenegger

-When Arnold describes Ali, it sounds like he is describing the ideal person.
-That’s a case where meeting one of his heroes proved to be a positive experience.
+When Arnold describes Ali, it sounds like he describes the ideal person.
+That’s a case where meeting one of his heroes was a positive experience.

 I’ve met some of my heroes, too.
-For example, I really enjoyed meeting Adam West and Burt Ward.
-They were at a local pop culture convention that I attended.
-I got to get my picture taken with them, get their autographs, and talk to them briefly.
-I couldn’t help but notice how funny they are.
-Even during the Question and Answer session.
-I remember especially how they would do adult jokes but in a family-friendly way.
+For example, I enjoyed meeting Adam West and Burt Ward.
+They were at a local pop culture convention I attended.
+I had my picture taken with them, got their autographs, and talked to them briefly.
+I noticed how funny they were, even during the Question and Answer session.
+I remember especially how they told adult jokes in a family-friendly way.

 It was a pleasure meeting Adam and Burt.
-I can’t help but admit that it was intimidating to meet two of my heroes, but it was well worth it.
+Meeting two of my heroes was also intimidating, but it was well worth it.
 They are both great examples of not letting pride get in their way.

-Was their TV series (“Batman”) and its movie (“Batman: The Movie”) silly at times?
-Yes, of course they were, and that’s part of their charm.
+Were their TV series (“Batman” (1966 – 1968)) and its movie (“Batman: The Movie” (1966)) silly at times?
+Yes, they were, and that’s part of their charm.
 Not everything has to be grim and serious all the time.
-Long live the Bright Knight!
+Long live the Bright Knight interpretation of Batman!

-I’m reminded of times in my life when I tried to avoid looking bad, and I ended up looking bad anyway.
-Conversely, there are times when I’ve risked embarrassment, and I’ve ended up being relatable and admired.
+I’m reminded of times when I tried to avoid looking bad and ended up looking bad anyway.
+Conversely, there are times when I’ve risked embarrassment and ended up being relatable and admired.

 What was I so afraid of those other times?